PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 ## Understanding the InheritanceType Property

-The **InheritanceType** shows the scope of the applied permission and define which AD objects should the AEC applied to.
+The **InheritanceType** shows the scope of the applied permission and defines which AD objects the ACE should be applied to.
 You can see the **InheritanceType** in the ACL GUI in the Advance Security Permission Window.

 ![Applies to](./media/getaclad/InheritanceType_In_GUI.png)